ricardoom/dominotrono/content/about/cv.md

 - Completed research, development, and lead the successful implementation of visual, functional, and accessibility standards.

-- Owner and maintainer of codebase built with Jekyll, SCSS, Javascript, and HTML.
+- Owner and maintainer of codebase built with Jekyll, Sass, Javascript, and HTML.

 - Improved design and deployment efforts by utilizing technologies that include Gulp, git, Github, and npm.

-- Designed, developed, and maintained a system of custom SVG icons used across many of NYPL’s web properties.
+- Designed, developed, and maintained a system of custom SVG icons used across many of NYPL&apos;s web properties.

 #### Accessibility Design and Development